BlueBrain/MultiscaleRun/README.md

 This section is a specialization of this [generic spack guide](https://github.com/BlueBrain/spack/blob/develop/bluebrain/documentation/installing_with_environments.md).

 As a concrete example, let's say that we want to make some modifications in neurodamus and multiscale run and see how the code performs in rat V6.
 Let's also assume that we are on BB5 with a working spack.
-If it is not the case please check [here](https://github.com/BlueBrain/spack/blob/develop/bluebrain/documentation/setup_bb5.md) on how to install spack on BB5.
+If it is not the case please check [the spack documentation on BB5](https://github.com/BlueBrain/spack/blob/develop/bluebrain/documentation/setup_bb5.md) on how to install spack on BB5.

 It is **recommended to allocated a node** before starting.
 Compiling in the log in node is deprecated.